 In fact, Glutathione is amazing.
 It boosts your cellular energy and immune system, which helps fight infections like colds.

 However, dietary Glutathione is poorly absorbed by the human body.
-And whilst your body can produce its own Glutathione, it gets used up acting on inflammation, toxins, free radicals, and pathogens, especially when you're not feeling so well, and it depletes even faster with stress.
+And while your body can produce its own Glutathione, it gets used up fighting inflammation, toxins, free radicals and pathogens, especially when you're not feeling so well.
+It’s important to note that it depletes even faster when you’re dealing with the effects of stress.

 LEMON, GINGER, GARLIC & TURMERIC